 Looking for farm stall goods or something uniquely Paternoster?
 Then pop into Die Winkel op Paternoster for just that.
-It’s a boutique store with that small town charm that will leave you browsing for hours.
-Rusks, biscuits, wines, jams, craft beer and decor items is what you’ll find.
+It’s a boutique store with that small-town charm that will leave you browsing for hours.
+Rusks, biscuits, wines, jams, craft beer, and decor items are what you’ll find.
 They also have a small restaurant where you can eat and relax.

 Stroll the quaint town on foot

-In it’s charming form, you cannot just visit the beach.
+In its charming form, you cannot just visit the beach.
 Stroll the narrow streets and admire the whitewashed houses with different colour painted window frames and, captivating fishing items situated in gardens or on front patios of homes.
-They all unprecedented and, add to the unique characteristic of the town.
+They all unprecedented and, add to the unique character of the town.

 Dine at Voorstrandt Restaurant

-Many of the restaurants and there are quite a few, are known for the delectable seafoods fresh from the sea.
+Many of the restaurants and there are quite a few, are known for the delectable seafood fresh from the sea.
 Voorstrandt is situated right on the sandy beach.
-This 114 year old fisherman cottage serve various seafood dishes and of course, we opted for their hake and calamari combo.
+This 114-year-old fisherman cottage serves various seafood dishes and of course, we opted for their hake and calamari combo.

 It gets pretty full so it’s advisable to book in advance.